reegiss/ohmy-miner/README.md

 ## 📖 About The Project

-QtcMiner was born as a learning project to master the integration of C++ with the NVIDIA CUDA platform, following open-source software development best practices.
+OhMyMiner was born as a learning project to master the integration of C++ with the NVIDIA CUDA platform, following open-source software development best practices.
 The goal is to create a solid, optimized, and maintainable foundation for developing mining algorithms that demand high performance on GPUs.

 ### ✨ Features